porkboi/math-assess-book/README.md

 ![Thumbnail of Landing Page](img1.png)

 <h2> Features </h2>
-1. For teachers and students alike!
+<b>1.
+For teachers and students alike!</b>

 Automating Homework generation and grinding for exams!

-2. Unlimited questions!
+<b>2.
+Unlimited questions!</b>

 Generating questions basedon reverse-engineered methods allow for unlimited questions which will always be solvable to be generated.

 ![Thumbnail of Generation Page](img2.png)